xkollar/xkollar.github.io/data/posts/2017-01-16-minuet-and-stuff.markdown

 once you know principles, you are (with some effort) able to understand most of them (up to some esoteric stuff).

-Of course the parallel is not perfect.
-For example beauty is often in variations of interpretations (on the other hand, interpretation of code is usually more strict).
-Little (one might say) imperfections that make difference between what would software generate and what would professional pianist produce is what makes it unique a beautiful.
+Of course the analogy is not perfect.
+For example beauty is often in variations of interpretations (whereas interpretation of code is usually more strict).
+Little (one might say) imperfections that make difference between what would software generate and what would professional pianist produce is what makes it unique and beautiful.
 (Even though software is probably getting there.)

 And speaking of variations of the notations.
-Computes scientists and/or programmers are people that like formalisms and so they too took the challenge and created several of their own.
+Computer scientists and/or programmers are people that like formalisms and so they too took the challenge and created several of their own.
 I used to find it hard not to try to create some kind of formalism of my own.
 Well, until I tried to typeset some (rather